zeekit/Nuke/usage/usage.markdown

 * Table of Contents
 {:toc}

-## Zero Config
+## Creating Image Task

 Loading an image is as simple as creating and resuming an `ImageTask`.
-Nuke is thread safe, you can freely create and resume tasks in any thread.
+Nuke is thread safe, you can freely create and resume tasks from any thread.
+The completion closure is called on the main thread.

 {% highlight swift %}
 Nuke.taskWith(NSURL(URL: "http://...")!) {